Createdd/Writing/2018/articles/Reflect2018.md

 ## Getting another job

 Life is about growth.
 The more experiences one is able to collect, the more he is able to contribute to challenges of life.
 Therefore I wanted to experience another company additionally to my current job as a web developer.
-It was quite easy as there is always a high demand on people that are able to learn and have an opitmistic mindset.
+It was quite easy as there is always a high demand on people that are able to learn and have an optimistic mindset it seems.
+Working two jobs and studying regularly proved to be harder than expected.
+It is definitely possible, but depending on the overall efforts, it requires serious commitment.
+I came to witness that it is even harder to work at two places because every company has its own mindset, its own philosophy.
+Each project is different and requires a different set of skills.
+Two work in those environments you need to be adaptable and flexible.
+And again, this is why I like it so much.
+It requires you to be in a changing state.
+It is like Bruce Lee said.
+You have to be flexible as water.
+If you put it into a cup, it becomes the cup.